 Discovering your personal style is a journey that can be both intimidating and exciting.
-Navigating the professional terminology, unsolicited advice, and infinite sources of inspirational imagery all to find how to choose a design style that really speaks to your interior design style and aesthetic.
+Navigating the professional terminology, unsolicited advice, and infinite sources of inspirational imagery can be quite overwhelming as you seek to determine your interior design aesthetic.

 Follow this step-by-step guide to nail down your personal design aesthetic without getting too overwhelmed by the terminology and inspiration overload!
 While this is by no means a comprehensive guide, we hope to provide you with some touchstones to make it easier to identify your interior design styles.

 Your grandmother’s home that reminds you of summers as a kid, a corner in a local coffee shop, or the set of a captivating TV show—there’s inspiration for interior design styles pretty much anywhere you look!
 Take some time to collect all those spaces that inspire you, comfort you and reflect your sense of self.

 When was the last time you visited a place and felt happy there?
 Now, think about the specific parts of that place that made you feel that way.
 Was it the colors, textures, mood, live plants, the number of things on display, the lack of clutter, or even the smell?
 Make a physical, unfiltered note of your findings that you can come back to later.

 Another good place to start when exploring interior design styles is by looking in your geographical area.
 Do you live in a small Midwest town or a coastal city?
 Is the climate you live in mostly cool and dry, or is it more tropical?

 Now look even closer at your specific neighborhood.
 Are there any common themes?
 What styles are prevalent in the area?
 Whether your neighborhood represents the beautifully restored historic homes of the area or cutting-edge modern new builds, that context can be instrumental in your journey to finding the right design aesthetic for your home.